JuliaPy/PyCall.jl/README.md

 ## Work in Progress

 PyCall is currently a proof-of-concept and work in progress.
-Some basic functionality works, but major TODO items are:
+Much basic functionality works, but major TODO items are:

-* Support for passing and returning `Array` and `Tuple` arguments, the former ideally using [NumPy's](http://www.numpy.org/) interface to pass arrays without incurring a copy.

-* Currently, Julia needs to be patched to include the `RTLD_GLOBAL` flag in `dlopen` (in `dlload.c:jl_uv_dlopen`) in order for it to be possible to import modules like [SciPy](http://www.scipy.org) that load their own shared libraries.
-A more permanent solution needs to be found.
+* Conversion between Julia types and NumPy arrays (which in many cases should require no data copying).
+This is required to support multidimensional arrays.
+(Currently, only 1d arrays can be converted.)

+* Automatic type inference of Python return values (currently, you must specify this manually, which leads to better compiled code but is inconvenient).

 * More error checking and conversion of Python exceptions to Julia exceptions.

+* Conversions for many more types (Dict, range, xrange, etc.).

+* Syntactic sugar.

 ## Installation